 INCOMPLETE APPLICATIONS CANNOT BE CONSIDERED FOR ADMISSION.
 It is the applicant's responsibility to ensure that his/her application (including all supplementary materials such as recommendation letters) is in good order.
 Applicants may contact the graduate studies secretary before the deadline to check on the status of their applications.
 If you have specific questions or would like to arrange a visit, send a message to firstname.lastname@example.org or contact the Graduate Studies Secretary at 612-624-4500.

 The University of Minnesota uses a paperless application system.
-All application materials, including unofficial transcripts, are to be submitted online via the University of Minnesota Graduate School's ApplyYourself website.
+All application materials, including unofficial transcripts, are to be submitted online via the University of Minnesota Graduate School's ApplyYourself website ("Start or Resume Your Application Online").
 Admission decisions will also be communicated to the applicants using this system.
-Applications are due by December 1st.
+Applications are due by January 1st.

 For more information on graduate admissions at the University of Minnesota, check the Graduate School Office of Admissions.
 Information on undergraduate admissions is available from the Undergraduate Admissions Office.